erlef/security-wg/docs/aegis/index.md

     The EEF can fund stipends or grants for developers, maintainers, or other specialists in the community.

-3. **Sponsor-Provided Implementation**
+3. **Supporter-Provided Implementation**

-    A sponsor may opt to contribute manpower directly, having their own team or contractors develop and integrate new capabilities.
+    A supporter may opt to contribute manpower directly, having their own team or contractors develop and integrate new capabilities.